 Our music curriculum is underpinned by the four main skills of composing, performing, listening and appraising.
 Every child takes part in class music and has the opportunity to learn through singing, movement, directed listening and playing both tuned and untuned instruments.
 There is also the opportunity for children to receive private or small group instrumental tuition through Surrey Arts.

-A range of music is played at the start and end of each assembly and there is a singing assembly every Tuesday.
+Extra-curricular music groups take place at school throughout the year.
+We also have various music workshop days throughout the year such as: African drumming and a rock band workshop.
+A range of music is played at the start and end of each assembly and there is a singing assembly every Thursday.
 The songs reflect a variety of cultures, times and styles.

 Year 4 children look at music in a historical context through singing and movement, and explore music from another culture and from the Tudor times.
 They also develop their musical skills through playing the recorder for a term.
 The music artist focus is Ladysmith Black Mambazo and the musical instrument focus is Lyre.
-Year 4 form the choir and cast for the lower school Christmas production.